kromerm/adfdataflowdocs/understand-reservation-charges.md

 ---
 title: Understand reservations discount for Azure Data Factory data flows | Microsoft Docs
 description: Learn how a reservation discount is applied to running ADF data flows.
-The discount is applied to these databases on an hourly basis.
+The discount is applied to these data flows on an hourly basis.
 author: kromerm
 ms.service: cost-management-billing
 ms.subservice: reservations